 (CRISIS and WAR in EUROPE, 1937 to 1940 – continued)

-Hitler's general staff had warned him that if war broke out with France the French would be able to pour into Germany.
+Hitler's general staff had warned him that if war broke out with France the French, the French would be able to pour into Germany.
 Germany had only 23 divisions along the German-French border.
 But Hitler was not impressed, and he still believed that Britain and France would not go to war against Germany.

 On the night of 31 August 1939, Hitler faked an attack against a German radio station near the Polish border, which he planned to blame on the Poles and use as an excuse for his invasion.
 At 4:30 in the morning, September 1, Hitler's invasion began, with tanks, aircraft and trucks and only a few horse-drawn wagons.
 It was called Bewegungskrieg (War of Movement).
 In the US, Time magazine called it Blitzkrieg (lightning war), and that name stuck.